Education

 $25,000+: Professional Range

-At this account size, you can trade 2–3 contracts per setup, scale in and out of positions, and weather multi-week drawdowns without structural risk to the account.
-Most experienced traders prefer to have at least $25,000–$50,000 in a personal futures account before expecting consistent income generation.
+At this account size, you can trade 2–3 contracts per setup, scale in and out of positions, and weather multi-week drawdowns with more room than a small account.
+Most experienced traders still separate process validation from income planning.

 The Prop Firm Alternative

-This means a trader with only $2,000–$5,000 in personal capital can effectively trade a $50,000 account — accessing a level of capitalization that would otherwise require years of saving.
+This means a trader with $2,000–$5,000 in personal capital can compare a personal micro-contract path against an evaluation path.
 The tradeoff: evaluation rules, consistency requirements, and daily loss limits add constraints that pure personal accounts don't have.

 The Real Cost of Undercapitalization